William Contreras Preview, Player Props: Brewers vs. Marlins

 William Contreras At The Plate

-- Contreras leads Milwaukee in total hits (131) this season while batting .281 with 49 extra-base hits.
+- Contreras leads Milwaukee with 133 hits, batting .283 this season with 49 extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 20th, his on-base percentage ranks 29th, and he is 60th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 17th in batting average, 26th in on-base percentage, and 58th in slugging.

-- Contreras is batting .261 during his last outings and is on a four-game hitting streak.
+- Contreras enters this game on a five-game hitting streak.
+In his last outings, he's hitting .348.

-- Contreras has an RBI in 46 of 121 games this season, with multiple RBI in 18 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Contreras has picked up an RBI in 37.7% of his games this year, with two or more RBI in 14.8% of his games.
+He has also driven in three or more runs in five contests.

-- He has scored in 58 of 121 games this season, and more than once 14 times.
+- He has scored in 59 of 122 games this year, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.